fserb/canvas2D/spec/layers.md

 Provide a simple and high-performance canvas 2D layer API that can be used to group multiple draw calls on which filters can be applied as a whole.

 ## Non-goals
-Provide a mean for recording and replaying draw commands multiple times.
+Provide a means for recording and replaying draw commands multiple times.
 This is an orthogonal concern with a completely separate set of costs and benefits.
 It has been previously suggested in the [Recorded Pictures](https://github.com/fserb/canvas2D/blob/master/spec/recording.md) proposal and should be pursued separately.

 ## Rationale